google/comprehensive-rust/src/user-defined-types/const.md

 # `const`

-Constant variables are evaluated at compile time and their values are inlined wherever they are used:
+Constants are evaluated at compile time and their values are inlined wherever they are used:

 <!-- mdbook-xgettext: skip -->